OPERATION DEEP DIVE

 Objective & Scope:

-The goal of Operation Deep Dive is to identify community factors that can develop an upstream approach to enhancing programs that improve the quality of life and reduce risk factors associated with veteran suicide and non-natural deaths.
+The goal of Operation Deep Dive is to identify community factors that can develop an upstream approach to enhancing programs that improve veterans' quality of life and reduce risk factors associated with veteran suicide and non-natural deaths.

 Operation Deep Dive is the first research study of its kind to:

 Look at the impact of community environments on veterans.

 Look at the impact of less-than-honorable discharges on veteran suicides and non-natural deaths, as well as the differences in suicide rates between those who did and did not receive support services from the U.S. Department of Veterans Affairs (VA).

 Include former service members with Honorable Discharge, Entry Level Separation, General Discharge – Under Honorable Conditions, Other Than Honorable Conditions Discharge, Bad Conduct Discharge, Officer Discharge, or Dishonorable Discharge.

 Include cases of non-natural deaths (overdose, asphyxiation, accidental gunshot, drowning, suicide by law enforcement, or high-speed, single-driver accident) in addition to suicide, which will provide a more comprehensive view of self-destructive behaviors that can potentially prove fatal.